aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

 + Task 5: Test the connection between the VMs
 + Task 6: Clean up resources

-**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Connect%20two%20Azure%20virtual%20networks%20using%20global%20virtual%20network%20peering)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Estimated time: 20 minutes

 ## Architecture diagram